TheHutGroup/game-of-code-2016/README.md

 ## The short story

 Game of Code is your quest to build an app for the health and beauty sector and win yourself £100,000.
 There are two phases – the first is to submit a proposal of your app, and the second is to develop that idea into a working prototype.
 Only successful entries from the first phase will be required to develop their apps for the second.
-It is open to anyone over 18 years of age and entries can be submitted by individuals or by a team of up to five members.
-The creators of the fifteen best prototypes will be invited to the grand final in London in May 2016, where the winner of the £100,000 prize will be announced.
+It is open anyone aged 18 or over who is domiciled in the United Kingdom (excluding Northern Ireland) for the duration the Competition and entries can be submitted by individuals or by a team of up to five members.
+The best prototypes (to be decided by a public vote) will be invited to the grand final where a panel of judges and industry experts will decide on the winner of the £100,000 prize.

 ---
 Copyright [2015]/[2016] [The Hut Ltd]